-There are also no transformations in the workpiece coordinate system on 3-axis machine tools or with pure 3-axis machining.
+In addition, there are no transformations in the workpiece coordinate system on 3-axis machine tools or with pure 3-axis machining.
 The BASE TRANSFORM. values of the active line of the preset table have a direct effect on the input coordinate system with this assumption.